danguetta/cached_openai/readme.md

 ```

 This will save a `open_cache.pkl.gz` containing the current cache in memory, which will be loaded every time the package is imported.

+### Seed handling

+If an OpenAI function is called with a seed while creating the cache, two behaviors are supported:
+  - By default, the result will be cached with the seed - in other words, the package will only retrieve the cached entry if the function is called again with the same seed.
+  - If the client is created with `strip_seed=True` (i.e. `cached_openai.OpenAI(..., strip_seed=True)`), the result will be saved in the cache *twice* - once with the seed in question, and once without the seed.
+In the future, if users call the function without any seed specified, that response will also be returned.
+This is useful in instances where you'd like a specific seeded response to be returned when the function is called with certain values.